 Once the applicant has successfully achieved Level I certification, they must complete six months at Level I before they are eligible to sit for the Level II exam*.
 This is a standard time requirement that also applies to those moving from Level II to Level III* (*see CVA policies and guidelines posted above for exceptions to this time requirement).
 Although there is no allotted ‘time maximum,’ TVMA suggests that applicants begin preparation immediately upon receiving Level I certification in order to master the Level II exam material at the conclusion of the six months period.
-Once requirements are met for the Level II exam, the supervisor or applicant must select a non-biased independent proctor preferably at a local testing center or community college.
-The proctor may not be an employer, co-worker, friend or relative of anyone in connection with the clinic.
+Once requirements are met for the Level II exam, the supervisor or applicant must select a non-biased independent proctor for testing purposes.
+The proctor may not be a co-worker, friend or relative of anyone in connection with the clinic.
 These stipulations also apply for the proctor of the Level III exam.
 Once TVMA receives the Level II Exam Application and Checklist, the exam will be sent directly to the designated proctor.

 The profession of veterinary medicine is ever changing and new knowledge and treatment procedures are developed continuously.
 Veterinarians must remain current in their license and education and the same is true for Veterinary Assistants.
 In order to maintain CVA status, the CVA must renew their certification annually.
 A renewal fee of $30 is due by the renewal month that is indicated on the CVA certificate along with 5 hours of CE.
 If requirements are not received by the renewal date, the individual is given a two week grace period where a late fee of $15 is charged.
 If the renewal fee is not paid and/or required CE is not completed by the deadline, the CVA will be required to successfully pass testing again to reinstate their status.
 As of January 2011 a CVA is required to take 5 hours of CE per renewal period & these may all be taken online.